-Dry Skin & Large Pores?
-Here’s What You Can Do About It
+Do You Have Dry Skin and Large Pores?
+Here’s What to Do

 Large, congested pores are never a good look, but minimizing their appearance and addressing the junk that’s made your complexion its home isn’t easy — especially if you happen to have dry skin, too.
-For this tricky combination, we headed to plastic surgeon, Skincare.com consultant, and SkinCeuticals ambassador, Dr. Peter Schmid to fill us in on everything we need to know.
-Ahead, we share a few skincare practices, and the products from the L’Oreal portfolio of brands, you’ll need to help decongest and minimize the appearance of pores.
+For this tricky combination, we headed to plastic surgeon and SkinCeuticals ambassador, Dr. Peter Schmid to fill us in on everything we need to know.
+Ahead, we share a few skin-care practices and products you’ll need to help decongest and minimize the appearance of pores.

 According to Dr. Schmid, there is a whole array of factors that can contribute to dry, flaky skin.
 “Arid or low humidity climates and seasonal changes can be the cause of dry skin,” he says.
-According to Dr. Schmid, others causes of dry skin can include the use of harsh detergents or soaps, toners containing alcohol, acne medications which can reduce the skin’s natural oil content, as well as chronic and inherited skin conditions, certain medical conditions and aging.
+Others causes of dry skin can include the use of harsh detergents or soaps, toners containing alcohol, acne medications that can reduce the skin’s natural oil content, as well as chronic and inherited skin conditions, certain medical conditions and aging.

 When it comes to large pores, Dr. Schmid notes that the causes are vastly differ from the factors that play into dry skin.
-“Large pores are primarily caused by genetics, but they may also be the result of inflammatory skin conditions, excessive oil buildup, thickening skin, severe acne, sun damage and the loss of skin elasticity, which progressively occurs with the aging process,” he says.
+“Large pores are primarily caused by genetics, but they may also be the result of inflammatory skin conditions, excessive oil buildup, thickening skin, severe acne, sun damage and the loss of skin elasticity, which progressively occurs with the aging process,” he explains.
 He also mentioned that pores can easily become “plugged” due to a gradual accumulation of bacteria, dirt, sebum, dead skin cells, and oil.
-“This is often recognized as a blackhead or whitehead that dilates pore size,” Dr. Schmid says.
+“This is often recognized as a blackhead or whitehead that dilates pore size.”

 Exfoliating regularly is a must, especially if you experience noticeably congested or enlarged-looking pores.
 Try grabbing a product that can help slough away dead skin cells and pore-clogging impurities from the surface of your skin.
 “I highly recommend using a vitamin C serum such as SkinCeuticals Ferulic, Phloretin (if acne prone) or C + AHA,” Dr. Schmid says.
 He also recommends combining a vitamin C serum with a chemical exfoliator, such as SkinCeuticals Retexturing Activator.

-One of the biggest enemies to your skin are UV rays, which is why it’s so important to keep your skin guarded from the sun at all times.
-If you’re wondering why we always preach about the importance of using sunscreen, even on cloudy winter days, this is why.
-“Sunscreens are also paramount to reducing the risk for premature skin aging and expansion of pores,” Dr. Schmid says.
-He suggests using a trusted sunscreen with a broad spectrum SPF to help keep your skin protected from the sun’s harmful rays.
-The SkinCeuticals Light Moisture UV Defense is a great option for keeping your skin protected when used with other skin protection measures.
-This moisturizing lotion contains a broad spectrum of SPF 50, and is oil-free for a clean skin finish.
+Some of the biggest enemies to your skin are UV rays, which is why it’s so important to keep your skin guarded from the sun at all times.
+If you’re wondering why we always preach about the importance of using sunscreen, even on cloudy winter days, this is why: “Sunscreens are also paramount to reducing the risk for premature skin aging and expansion of pores,” Dr. Schmid says.
+He also suggests using a trusted sunscreen with a broad-spectrum SPF to help keep your skin protected from the sun’s harmful rays.
+The SkinCeuticals Light Moisture UV Defense is a great option for keeping your skin protected when used with other skin-protection measures because it contains a broad-spectrum SPF 50 and is oil-free for a clean skin finish.

-If you notice your sunscreen leaves a greasy finish on your skin, then Dr. Schmid suggests using the SkinCeuticals Physical Matte UV Defense, which also has SPF 50 and leaves a tinted, dry finish through its oil-absorbing base.
+If you notice your sunscreen leaves a greasy finish on your skin, then Dr. Schmid suggests using the La Roche Posay Anthelios Tinted Mineral Sunscreen, which also has SPF 50 and leaves a tinted, dry finish through its oil-absorbing base.